YahnisElsts/plugin-update-checker/README.md

 #### How to Release an Update

-BitBucket doesn't have an equivalent to GitHubs "releases" feature, so the process is slightly different.
+BitBucket doesn't have an equivalent to GitHub's releases, so the process is slightly different.
 You can use any of the following approaches:

 - **`Stable tag` header**